Floby/node-tokenizer/README.md

 When several rules match the same string, priority is given to the rule which was added first. (this may change)

+Please note that your regular expressions should use ^ and $ in order to test the whole string.
+If these are not used, you rule will match _every_ string that contains what you specified, this could be the whole file!

 ## To do
 * a lot of optimisation
 * being able to share rules across several tokenizer